agiledigital/mule-preview-browser-extension/README.md

 It does not support any other SCMs at this point (including Bitbucket Cloud) but support is in the works.

 Please raise an issue (or a PR!) if there is not already one open to support your favourite web based SCM.

+The priority of issues are on the [Mule Preview project kanban](https://github.com/orgs/agiledigital/projects/1)

 ## Setup